From Trauma to Triumph: Understanding the Root Causes of Abuse and the Path to Restoration

 2. The Global Crisis: Confronting the Statistics

-• Worldwide Impact: According to the World Health Organization, up to 1 billion children aged 2–17 years have experienced physical, sexual, or emotional violence or neglect in the past year (WHO Statistics).
+• Worldwide Impact: According to the World Health Organization, “it is estimated that up to 1 billion children aged 2–17 years, have experienced physical, sexual, or emotional violence or neglect in the past year (WHO Statistics). https://www.who.int/news-room/fact-sheets/detail/violence-against-children, https://www.cdc.gov/violenceprevention/childabuseandneglect/vacs/onebillion-children.html

-• The Worst Environments: In atheistic or secular states where there is no accountability to God, rates of abuse reach horrific levels (see statistics below).
+• The Worst Environments: In atheistic or secular states and some secular environments like Hollywood where there is no accountability to God, rates of abuse can reach up to 94% (see statistics below).

 • North Korea: Human Rights Watch and defectors like Yeonmi Park report that sexual violence is so common it is “part of daily life,” with some reports suggesting 90% of women have faced such abuse.